bioinformed/vgraph/README.rst

 Kevin Jacobs <jacobs@bioinfomed.com>

 ``vgraph`` is a command line application and Python library to compare genetic variants using variant graphs.
 Conventional methods used to compare variants apply heuristic normalization rules and then compare variants individually by matching based on genomic position and allele information.
-In contrast, ``vgraph`` utilizes a graph representation of genomic variants in to precisely compare complex variants that are refractory to conventional comparison methods.
+In contrast, ``vgraph`` utilizes a graph representation of genomic variants in to precisely compare complex variants that are refractory to comparison using conventional methods.

+**NOTICE:** ``vgraph`` is under heavy development and is not yet ready for production use.
+The graph model and comparison logic is becoming mature and continues to be validated and fine tuned on data from diverse variant callers.
+However, output is still very verbose, diagnostic heavy and doesn't have built-in aggregation, but is usable with basic technical knowledge.
+Please treat these versions as "alpha" quality that are suitable for evaluation by other tool developers and skilled technical users.
+The first beta version will be ready in a couple of weeks and will be more "end user" friendly and will have pretty output and nice aggregation and summary output statistics.
+A production-ready release for the masses is planned by the upcoming GA4GH meeting in Leiden (6/9/2015 - 6/11/2015).

 Input
 -----